brianvanburken/brianvanburken.github.io/_posts/2015-08-22-bulk-association-creation-in-rails.md

 ---
 layout: post
 title: Bulk Association Creation in Rails
+extra:
     excerpt: During development of an application I stumbled across a situation where it produced N+1 queries and I set out on an adventure improve it.
 tags:
   - Rails
   - Ruby